 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.

-Judging by its ingredients alone, Red Barn Naturals looks to be an average rolled dog food.
+Based on its ingredients alone, Redbarn Naturals Dog Food Rolls looks like an average rolled product.

 And a fat-to-protein ratio of about 43%.